The Home Depot

 The Problem

-• This made it difficult for Home Depot to move fast, launch new initiatives, and innovate
+• Fragmented systems made it difficult for Home Depot to evolve and innovate

 A Simpler Model